 Since 1995 I have been obtaining specific education and training in individual psychotherapy and marital counselling through workshops, courses and individual supervision.
 My training in individual therapy has followed two principal streams: existential-humanistic psychotherapy (Dr. James Bugental) and traditional cognitive behavioural approaches (Dr. David Burns, Dr. Christine Padesky).
 I have also received training in more recent forms of cognitive behavioural therapy which integrate mindfulness, experiential and compassion approaches.
 These include Acceptance and Commitment Therapy (ACT), Mindfulness Based Cognitive Therapy (MBCT) and Compassion Focused Therapy (CFT) I have had a personal meditation practice and have studied Buddhist philosophy and psychology for 27 years.

 My couples work is primarily influenced by family systems thinking as well as the work of Drs.
-John and Julie Gottman and Dr. Susan Johnson.
+John and Julie Gottman, Terrence Real, and Dr. Susan Johnson.

 In 2005 I was was awarded the Practice of the Profession Award (Parke O. Davidson Award) by the B.C.
 Psychological Association for my work in child neuropsychology.